-Dataset name Description Hidricos Argentina The database base of Hidricos Argentina provides in-situ data on national rivers and lakes.
+Dataset name Description Hydrolare The International Data Centre on Hydrology of Lakes And Reservoirs provides data on mean monthly water level of nearly 1200 water bodies.
+The Centre operates under the auspices of WMO and a detailed protocol developed by the International Steering Committee of the Centre and agreed by WMO.
+Hidricos Argentina The database base of Hidricos Argentina provides in-situ data on national rivers and lakes.
 USGS The database of US Geological Survey provides in situ data US Army The Army Corps of Engineer provides in-situ data on Great Lakes.
 All levels are referenced to the International Great Lakes Datum of 1985 (IGLD 85 Water Office Canada This database contains in situ historical hydrometric data in Canada.
+Federal Office for the Environment (FOEN) This database contains in situ historical hydrometric data in Switzerland.